 Design

-A Sustainable, Self-Powered (and Real) Modern Farmhouse Built with ICFs
+A Sustainable, Self-Powered Modern Farm House Built With ICFs

-Farmhouse is not just the aesthetic for this net zero, passive house certified Wisconsin custom home—it's on a rural cattle farm, functioning with the highest level of sustainability
+Farmhouse style is more than just an aesthetic choice for this net zero, Passive House-certified Wisconsin custom home on a rural cattle farm

 Dec.
 4, 2024